cytan299/tribahtinov/README.md

 this method to be quite onerous because

-* due to atmospherics at my observation location, I have never been able to see a really clear Airy disk.
+* due to atmospherics at my observation location, I have never been able to see a really clear diffraction pattern of the defocused star or Airy disk.
 * when I adjust the collimating screws to centre the doughnut hole, my judgement is rather arbitrary and not as objective as it should be.
-I think my overly optimistic judgement of the Airy disk pattern makes this method a collimation challenge for me.
+I think my overly optimistic judgement of the diffraction pattern makes this method a collimation challenge for me.

 And thus, these two reasons motivated me to create a less judgemental